xelfia/XVCI/README.md

 # XVCI
 * X.VCI: A bit experimental runtime for VCI
+* VCI and XVCI can run on Unity

+* Tested with `Unity 2018.3.6f1`

-# What?
+# What is XVCI

-Note that almost VCI features are not implemented on this.
+* Note that almost VCI features are not implemented on this.
-This is only implemented based on official and/or third-party VCI documents.
+* This is only implemented based on official and/or third-party VCI documents.

 > VirtualCast is a practical VCI enviromnent I know.
 > I have no VR devices currently (2019-03-01), although VitualCast required it.